- This post contains affiliate links. Read more here.

 A humane alternative to shock collars of yore, the citronella spray bark collar uses a burst of citronella spray to eliminate or reduce excessive barking.
 Dogs don’t like the taste of citronella, and the “shhh” sound and sensation startles them out of barking.

-Loaded with dog-soothing pheromones, these collars can help stressed dogs calm down, and reduce anxious barking.
+Loaded with dog-soothing herbs, these collars can help stressed dogs calm down, and reduce anxious barking.
 Not all dogs will respond, however.

 A classic, this wrap helps dogs prone to anxiety, over-stimulation, or compulsive barking.
 It applies gentle, constant pressure to help dogs feel calmer and more secure.
 Like all the gear noted in this article, some dogs will respond well to a pressure wrap, while others may simply ignore it (or actively dislike it).
 When introducing any new gear like this, go slowly, and reward your dog with plenty of praise and treats.